Plasma Cleaning Notes

 Operating the Evactron De-Contaminator with dry Nitrogen and O2 gas mixtures

-This gas mixture will not introduce water into your system.
-It can be used as a substitute for air.
-However, it will also result in slower cleaning rates, since there will be no hydroxyl radicals produced by the Evactron De-Contaminator.
+These gas mixtures will not introduce water into your system and can be used as a substitute for air.
+However, it will also result in slower cleaning rates since there will be no hydroxyl radicals produced by the Evactron De-Contaminator.

 Operating the Evactron De-Contaminator with Argon and O2 gas mixtures has been shown to be effective.

-For users who need a non-oxidizing environment, the Evactron De-Contaminator can be used with pure hydrogen gas.
-Preliminary experiments at XEI have shown that users will achieve the best cleaning rate if the chamber pressure is set to 0.1 Torr (13 Pa) and 20 W.
+For users who need a non-oxidizing environment, the Evactron De-Contaminator can be used with hydrogen gas mixtures.
+Preliminary experiments at XEI have shown that users will achieve the best cleaning rate if the chamber pressure is set to 0.1 Torr (13 Pa) for 20 W operation and 0.025 Torr (3.3 Pa) for 50 W operation.

 Buyers of new CD SEMs and FIBs should specify that their tools be cleaned by the EVACTRON® system at the factory before shipping.